nephio-project/nephio/operators/nftopology/README.md

 ![NFTopology CRD](./img/nftopology-crd.jpg)

-Note that the NetworkInstance field is static, i.e., user defined a fixed NetworkInstance resource to be linked to a template, whereas the actual NF instance is dynamic --- that is, the actuation of the instance of the NF is based off of a cluster matching some labels, but the NetworkInstace this NF specification will be attaching to is statically configured.
-Note that each NFInstance would only create one instance per each cluster matching a label, and that the NFNetworkInstance does **NOT** define the network, it is merely a placeholder to denote a connectivity between an instance's attachment point to another instance's attachment point
+Note that the NetworkInstance field is static, i.e., the user defined a fixed NetworkInstance resource to be linked to a template, whereas the actual NF instance is dynamic --- that is, the actuation of the instance of the NF is based on a cluster matching some labels, but the NetworkInstace that this NF specification will be attaching to is statically configured.
+Note that each NFInstance would only create one instance per each cluster matching a label, and that the NFNetworkInstance does **NOT** define the network, it is merely a placeholder to denote connectivity between an instance's attachment point and another instance's attachment point

 ## NFTopology to PackageVariantSet CR Mapping
-NTC kickstarts the hydration process via applying the **PackageVariantSet** (PVS) CR to management cluster.
+NTC kickstarts the hydration process by applying the **PackageVariantSet** (PVS) CR to management cluster.
 The following table denotes which fields from NFTopology (and its associated struct) will be used to populate the PVS CR:

 | NFTopology or associated | PVS Spec field |
 |:------------------------ | :------------- |